Rparadise-Team/ATC-GB-DMG-COLOR/README.md

 ---

 ### Additional Notes:
-No roms, bios or scraps are included.
+No roms, bios or scrapes are included.